 For many school children, summer break is the best time of the year.
-They are free from classes.
-They are free from waking up to an alarm clock every morning.
-And they are free from homework.
+They are free from classes, free from waking up to an alarm clock every morning and free from homework.
 As the old rhyme says, "No more pencils; no more books.
 No more teachers' dirty looks!"

 But is summer break good for students?
-Or would they be better off if school went all year?
+Or would they be better off if school continued throughout the year?

-Many schools in the United States have a calendar with 180 days of school and a long summer break.
+Many schools in the United States have an academic calendar with 180 days of school and a long summer break.
 This schedule was first used in the early 1900's.
 Before that, the school calendar looked much different.
 In the 1840's, the largest cities in the country had 240-260 days of school each year.
-There were four quarters held year-round.
-They had short breaks between each.
+There were four quarters held year-round with short breaks between each.
 However, children were not required to go to school.
-Many students only showed up for school part of the year.
-They actually spent fewer days in class than students today.
+Many students only showed up for school part of the year, so they actually spent fewer days in class than students today.

-At that time, some doctors felt that spending too much time in school could harm a child's health.
+At that time, some doctors felt that spending too much time in school could be detrimental to a child's health.
 They believed children were too physically and mentally weak to spend so much time sitting in a classroom.

-By the turn of the century, the school year had been shortened by sixty days.
-The summer quarter was eliminated.
+By the turn of the century, the school year had been shortened by sixty days, and the summer quarter was eliminated.
 Summer was chosen as the break time for several reasons.
-The heat of the summer made school buildings unbearable in many places.
+Hot summer temperatures made the heat in the school buildings unbearable in many places.
 There was a belief that spending time in hot, crowded places spread disease.
-Also, rich families often took vacations to escape the summer heat.
-Middle-class families were starting to do the same.
+Also, wealthy families often took vacations to escape the summer heat, and middle-class families were starting to do the same.

 School in the rural areas away from the cities was different.
-Children there spent two or three months of school in the winter.
-Then they spent two or three more months in the summer.
+Children there spent two or three months of school in the winter and two or three more months in the summer.
 During the spring and fall, they worked on their family farms.
-As the population grew, the distance between the cities and the rural areas got smaller.
-Those working in the schools worried that the rural students weren't getting enough time in the classroom.
-They made the school year longer.
-They switched to a summer break to be more like the city schools.
+As the population grew, and the distance between the cities and the rural areas got smaller, those working in the schools worried that the rural students weren't getting enough time in the classroom.
+They extended the school year and switched to a summer break to be more like the city schools.

-One hundred years have passed.
-For many schools the schedule hasn't changed.
-Brain research has taught us a great deal about how children learn.
-We know that students are not too weak to attend school year round.
-Air conditioning lets people live and work comfortably all year even in the hottest parts of the country.
+More than one hundred years later, for many schools the schedule hasn't changed.
+Brain research has taught us a great deal about how children learn, and we know that students are not too weak to attend school year round.
+Air conditioning makes it possible to live and work comfortably year-round even in the hottest parts of the country.